sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 a LOT lighter and faster in performance since you don't need to carry around blend modes, advanced blendmodes etc. when you don't need them.
 For convenience a color A and color B can be set on the node.
 They will be ignored if the corresponding handles are mapped in the nodegraph.
+The Mix Slider will always be evaluated regardless of the Mix Noodle being mapped (in which case it's an added multiplier)

 #####Material Nodes (Nodegraph only):